Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/picturefillformat/getcropleft/_index.md

 ---
 title: getCropLeft
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/picturefillformat/getcropleft/
+url: /php-java/aspose.slides/picturefillformat/getcropleft/
 ---

-## getCropLeft()  function
+## getCropLeft()  method

  Returns or sets the number of percents of real image width that are cropped off the left of the picture.
  Read/write  float.

-### Result
+### Returns
 float